 In a real earthquake, warn evacuating students to walk slowly and carefully and watch for broken glass and other hazards.

 VIOLENT INTRUDER/ LOCKDOWN DRILL

-Teacher should lock and close door immediately.
+For a hard lockdown, teachers should round up any students in the halls and lock and close their classroom door as quickly as possible.
 Students should remain quiet and move out of the line of sight of the window.

 Teacher should close window shades if possible.